 Partial or complete withdrawals require the student to drop each course via the onilne system at mywsu.wichita.edu.
 Any refunds owed to you will be used to offset any financial obligations you may have at the university.
 If your financial aid paid all or part of your costs, all or a portion of any refund goes back to that financial aid source.

 Students who, because of extenuating circumstances, seek a higher refund than is available by policy, must petition the Tuition Refund Board of Appeals.
-Petition forms are available at the Office of Financial Operations, 201 Jardine Hall or online.
+Petition forms are available at the Office of Financial Operations, 201 Jardine Hall or with online petition forms.
 The petition must be filed with the appropriate documentation.
 A petition for tuition refund beyond the policy must be filed at the Office of Financial Operations within the semester the course was taken.

 Prerequisites include admission to graduate school for graduate courses, and program admission for courses in which program admission is required of all students.